How to Completely Optimize Your Google My Business Listing

 And for good reason.

-Google My Business (GMB) – the free tool from Google that helps business owners manage their online presence across the search engine and its growing portfolio of utilities – offers the greatest impact for brands seeking local exposure.

-Features like Google’s Local Search results (shown in the screenshot below), which break out with a list of nearby businesses and much of the pertinent information needed to find a specific business (e.g., address, business hours, category, reviews) and potentially buy something, further emphasize the need for a GMB listing for both new and established businesses.
+A feature like Google’s Local Search emphasizes the need for a GMB listing for both new and established businesses.

+It gives a list of businesses nearby and a lot of information needed to find a specific business like:

-Google’s Knowledge Graph also utilizes verified Google My Business information to help generate details for its database about businesses and related entities that are relevant to specific searches.
+It helps generate details for its database about businesses and related entities that are relevant to specific searches.

-Once a new listing is created, a Google Maps location is then generated that synchronizes with traditional Google Search for easy access and searchability.
+Once a new listing is created, a Google Maps location is then generated.

+That synchronizes with traditional Google Search for ease of access and searchability.

-It certainly helps that the clear majority of organic searches come from Google (around 90 percent for worldwide search engine market share), further illustrating the value of a GMB listing.
+It certainly helps that the clear majority of organic searches come from Google – around 90% for worldwide search engine market share.

+It also shows the value of a GMB listing and effective local SEO.

-Use this guide to ensure you’ve completed your Google My Business listing correctly, and optimized all possible facets of the tool to get the most leverage for your business on Google and third-party platforms that use the Google Maps API to generate location information for users.
+Use this guide to ensure you’ve completed your Google My Business listing correctly, and optimized all possible facets of the tool.

+Doing this will also give the most leverage for your business on Google and third-party platforms that use the Google Maps API to generate location information for users.

 Basics of Google My Business

-If digital marketing is a somewhat new endeavor for you and your business, there are some basics to recognize to ensure you fully understand Google My Business and the value it offers.
+If digital marketing is a somewhat new endeavor for you and your business, there are some basics to know.

-First off: yes, using Google My Business is free.
+And it’s good to understand Google My Business and the value it offers.

 And, no, a GMB listing doesn’t replace your business’s website.

-The information you provide about your business can appear in Google Search, Google Maps, and on Google+.
+The information provided about a business through Google My Business can appear in Google Search and Google Maps.

+Any third-party platform utilizing the Google Maps API will also show Google My Business listings regardless of what device type is being used to search.

-If you’ve previously used certain Google tools to complement your business, or your business has been operating for a while, chances are your business is already listed on Google My Business.
+If you’ve previously used certain Google tools to complement your business (Google+, for example), or your business has been operating for a while, chances are your business is already listed on Google My Business.

-Google Places for Business and the Google+ Pages Dashboard were the best ways to manage your business information previously, but both have automatically upgraded to Google’s universal platform, Google My Business.
+Google Places for Business and the Google+ Pages Dashboard were the best ways to manage your business information previously.

+Both have automatically been upgraded to Google’s universal platform, Google My Business.

 Starting Your Google My Business Listing

-First step to getting your Google My Business listing up and running is to actually conduct a Google search to ensure your business doesn’t already have a GMB listing.
+The first step to getting your Google My Business listing up and running is to actually conduct a Google search to ensure your business doesn’t already have one.

+You can also use Google’s in-platform My Business search feature to locate your business on GMB.

 If your business has been around for a while (several years or more), it’s likely it already has a GMB listing and you just need to claim it.

-Once successfully claimed, you can manage the information just as if you started the GMB listing yourself years previous.
+Once successfully claimed, you can manage the information as if you started the GMB listing yourself.

-Head over to the Google My Business page for adding and claiming GMB listings and enter your most important business information (business name and address) to ensure your business doesn’t already have a listing that you need to claim.

 If there is already a listing for your business, it will notify you.